rlatkddn212/ShaderToyVS/README.md

-# ShaderToyVS
+# shadertoy visual studio
-ShaderToy viewer using c++ on visual studio 2017
+Shadertoy viewer using c++ on visual studio 2017
 This project is under development. so there is no function.

 #### How to build